openmucextensions/h2logger/README.md

 # H2 Data Logger
-Datalogger component for OpenMUC that uses a [H2 database](http://www.h2database.com/html/main.html) to store logged values.
+Datalogger component for OpenMUC that uses an [H2 database](http://www.h2database.com/html/main.html) to store logged values.
 Currently, the following features are implemented:

 * Storage of `double` values in a local H2 file-based database
 * Channel information including a timestamp for last initialization will be stored in database